-Manhattan is often defined by its matrix of busy streets, towering buildings, and (of course!)
+Manhattan is defined by its matrix of busy streets, towering buildings, bustling crowds, and (of course!)
 Central Park.
 In the summer, however, it’s also defined by its staggering heat.
-Luckily for New Yorkers, Central Park’s 18,000 trees and 843 acres of trails, lawns, and gardens offer some much-needed reprieve when the island of Manhattan turns into what’s called an “urban heat island.”
+When the island of Manhattan faces an extreme “urban heat island” effect, Central Park’s 18,000 trees and 843 acres of paths, lawns, and woodlands offer a much-needed reprieve.

-The urban heat island refers to an area of a city that faces much higher temperatures than its surrounding areas—creating an “island” of extreme heat.
-More concrete and less tree cover exacerbates this difference in temperature, which can vary by 16 degrees depending on location.
+The urban heat island refers to an area of a city that faces much higher temperatures than its surroundings—creating an “island” of extreme heat.
+More concrete and less tree cover exacerbate this difference in temperature, which can vary by up to 16 degrees Fahrenheit at the same time of day depending on location.
 This is because hard, impervious surfaces (like paved roadways and empty rooftops) absorb, magnify, and slowly release heat throughout the course of a day, creating a warming cycle on city streets.

 That’s where Central Park comes in.
-The Park’s trees, acting like large, leafy umbrellas, have a profound cooling effect for those visiting the Park.
-As the summer sun shines down and heats up New York City, these trees create a literal buffer, called a tree canopy, that cools and shades our Park, absorbing extreme heat before it can do significant damage.
+The Park’s trees, acting like large, leafy umbrellas, have a profound cooling effect on its visitors.
+As the summer sun shines down and heats up New York City, these trees create a literal buffer, called a tree canopy, that cools and shades our Park and the surrounding blocks, absorbing extreme heat before it can do significant damage.

 How exactly does this work?
 Through a process called transpiration, trees absorb rainwater through their roots, which is transported to their leaves and released as water vapor.
 The release of this vapor, as well as the shade that a tree’s leafy branches create, lowers the temperature of the surrounding air.

-Not surprisingly, the four “coolest” areas in the City last summer were near large parks, including Brooklyn Bridge Park, Prospect Park, and Central Park.
-These green spaces are an oasis for New Yorkers, who faced the 10th hottest July on record last year.
-As the east coast continues to experience record heat waves this summer, Central Park’s tree canopy is integral to the health of New York City residents and wildlife.
+Not surprisingly, the City’s four “coolest” areas in recent summers were near large parks, including Brooklyn Bridge Park, Prospect Park, and Central Park.
+These greenspaces are always an oasis for New Yorkers but especially this past year, which tied with 2016 as the hottest year on record.
+As the City endures another record-setting summer of high heat, Central Park’s tree canopy—and the Central Park Conservancy team that cares for it—remains integral to the health of New York City residents and wildlife.

-Dr. Jeremy Hoffman, Chief Scientist at the Science Museum of Virginia and leading expert on climate change and the urban heat island, has led multiple nationwide studies tracking heat across neighborhood lines that show just how essential green space is to the health of a city.
+Dr. Jeremy Hoffman, Chief Scientist at the Science Museum of Virginia and a leading expert on climate change and the urban heat island effect, has led multiple nationwide studies tracking heat across neighborhood lines that show just how essential greenspace is to the health of a city.

 According to Dr. Hoffman, Central Park’s trees act as the City’s “natural air conditioning units” and have a lasting effect on the temperature and air quality within and surrounding the Park.
 This cooling effect that parks provide to cities is especially important as the planet experiences record heat.
 “The urban heat island effect is separate from, but intimately linked to, climate change,” Dr. Hoffman explains.

-These compounding factors reiterate the importance of a well-maintained tree canopy here in the Park.
-“Maintaining and protecting the existing green spaces that we have is one of the most important steps in mitigating the urban heat island effect,” says Dr. Hoffman.
+These compounding factors reiterate the importance of a well-maintained tree canopy locally in the Park and more broadly in the City.
+“Maintaining and protecting the existing greenspaces that we have is one of the most important steps in mitigating the urban heat island effect,” says Dr. Hoffman.